jrolf/apimagic/README.md

 ---

-## 🔧 : Installing the API Magic Python Package
+## 🛠️ : Installing the API Magic Python Package

-###Install or Upgrade your ApiMagic Python Library using:
+### Install or Upgrade your ApiMagic Python Library using:

 ```python
 pip install --upgrade apimagic
 ```

-###Uninstall your ApiMagic Python Library using:
+### Uninstall your ApiMagic Python Library using:

 ```python
 pip uninstall apimagic -y
 ```